The 14 best stops on Iceland’s Golden Circle

 Is the Blue Lagoon part of the Golden Circle?

-No, Iceland’s Blue Lagoon is not part of the traditional Golden Circle route, however it can be added on as part of a tour.
+No, Iceland’s Blue Lagoon is not part of the traditional Golden Circle route however it can be added on as part of a tour.
 A popular day trip from Reykjavík, the man-made geothermal spa contains 9 million litres of seawater and the water is an iconic milky blue shade as a result of the way silica reflects sunlight.
 The water’s temperature is a constant 38°C (100°F) and is rich in salts and algae.
-You can easily split your Golden Circle journey into two-three days and add the Blue Lagoon as your first or final stop.
+You can easily split your Golden Circle journey into two or three days and add the Blue Lagoon as your first or final stop.
 You can book your Blue Lagoon Entry Ticket with Drink, Towel, and Mud Mask here.
 If you’re looking for a tour, we’d suggest this Golden Circle, Kerid Crater and Blue Lagoon Tour.

 Book your Golden Circle and Blue Lagoon Tour here!